isabella232/catchpoint-integration/README.md

    1. Hit *Apply* button on the bottom of the left column.

       Once your app reports some metrics you will be able to see some charts here.
 Right above the chart is the SignalFx µAPM trace ID (e.g. `315a9f77d0101f4a`).

-      If you have the Google Chrome extension installed, you can click the trace ID to go to the SignalFx µAPM app to inspect the trace data.

-      Otherwise you need to copy the trace ID and paste it in the SignalFx µAPM UI to inspect the trace data:
+      You may copy the trace ID and paste it in the SignalFx µAPM UI to inspect the trace data:
       * go to *µAPM* &rarr; *Troubleshooting* &rarr; *View Trace ID*
       * or in case of the µAPM PG (Previous Generaton): go to *µAPM PG* &rarr; *View Trace ID* &rarr; *Trace ID*;